batkins33/TicketSorter5/README.md

 pip install -r requirements
 ```

+The dependencies specify `Pillow<10` because EasyOCR currently relies on the
+deprecated `Image.ANTIALIAS` constant removed in Pillow 10.

 Ensure the Tesseract OCR engine and Poppler utilities are installed on your system and available in your PATH.
 The `configs.yaml` file has a `poppler_path` setting that should be adjusted if Poppler is not on your PATH.

 ## Usage